Note: This post is ‘live’ and as such continuously updated

 This aim of this post is to summarise a proposal for this missing cycle, based on work which has been going on since 2014 (see ‘Publications’ below for more info on the origins and evolution of the idea).
 Following the language used in paragraphs 23 and 24 of the implementing Decision (1/CP.21) of the Paris Agreement (see ‘COP 21 Text’ below) to operationalise the communication cycle, the proposed Ambition Cycle can be introduced with a very simple procedural decision to:

-- request Parties to communicate by 2025 a nationally determined contribution with a time frame up to 2035, and to do so every five years thereafter, in line with Art.
+- request Parties to communicate (i) by 2025 inter alia a nationally determined contribution with a time frame up to 2035, (ii) by 2030inter alia a nationally determined contribution with a time frame up to 2040, and to do so every five years thereafter, in line with Art.
 4.9 [five-yearly communications];

-- also request Parties to consider in 2025 updating any nationally determined contributions communicated before, in line with Art.
+- also request Parties to consider in 2025 updating/adjusting their existing nationally determined contributions with a view to enhancing levels of ambition in line with Art.
+4.11, as well as Art.
 2.2 [Equity], Art.
 4.3 [Progression], and Art.
-4.9 [informed by the outcomes of the2023 global stocktake] of the Paris Agreement, and to do so every five years thereafter.
+4.9 [informed by the outcomes of the relevant global stocktake] of the Paris Agreement, and to do so every five years thereafter.

 A. Choice of Language